Speaker conditioned acoustic modeling for multi-speaker conversational ASR: Summary

 \section{Summary}

-A system for the transcription of natural conversations with two speakers is proposed in this paper.
-The speaker activity, predicted using a neural speaker diarization system, is used as additional input to the acoustic model, to predict speaker specific senones in a DNN-HMM hybrid ASR system.
-Implicit source separation and speaker signal extraction is observed in the network output.
-The speaker diarization and the acoustic model neural networks are trained separately in the present work.
-Experiments show the effectiveness of the proposed framework on natural two speaker conversations in terms of significant improvements in the word error rates.
+A system for the transcription of natural conversations with multiple speakers is proposed in this paper.
+The speaker activity, predicted using a neural speaker diarization system, is used as the additional input to the acoustic model, to predict speaker specific senones in a hybrid ASR system.
+The analysis of the proposed model shows implicit source separation and speaker specific embedding extraction achieved in the proposed model.
+The advantage of the proposed model is also the ability to combine the speaker diarization and the acoustic model as a single neural processing pipeline that can be jointly optimized.
+The experiments on the Switchboard dataset show the effectiveness of the proposed framework on two-speaker conversations in terms of significant improvements in the word error rates.